 But that’s not to say that I haven’t had to deal with my share of disappointments, personal struggles, hardships, difficult relationships or odd family dynamics, because I have, just like everyone else; I’ve just come to understand that these things are all expected parts of the success process.
 So rather than let them get in my way, or stop me, or become upset by them, instead I’ll glean the lesson they bring, and move forward from there.

 Life Today: In 2015 I decided to leave traditional work to share my ideas and strategies by writing a lifestyle blog, and giving keynote speeches at corporate events and conferences.
 That same year I gave a talk on the famous TEDx stage, and received a standing ovation.

-In 2020 my book, “Punch Failure in the Face, Then Buy It a Beer”, a humorous collection of adventures and lessons from my awesome -yet imperfect- life, was published, and I’m humbled by the high praise and many five star reviews it’s received so far.
+In 2020 my book, “Punch Failure in the Face, Then Buy It a Beer”, a humorous collection of lifestyle strategies, ideas and philosophies from my awesome -yet imperfect- life, was published, and has received much high praise and several five star reviews on amazon.ca.